ROCm/HIP/docs/markdown/hip_porting_guide.md

 #if (__CUDA_ARCH__ >= 130)
 // doubles are supported
 ```
-This type of code requires special attention, since hcc/AMD and nvcc/CUDA devices have different architectural capabilities.
+This type of code requires special attention, since AMD and CUDA devices have different architectural capabilities.
 Moreover, you can't determine the presence of a feature using a simple comparison against an architecture's version number.
 HIP provides a set of defines and device properties to query whether a specific architectural feature is supported.

 The `__HIP_ARCH_*` defines can replace comparisons of `__CUDA_ARCH__` values:
 ```